-- ✓ The real Public Private Partnership (PPP) model for public projects based on land swap transactions would be implemented using an open tender mechanism and not direct negotiations. - ✓ Plan scheduled and staggered land sales via auction to the highest bidders, based on conditions imposed on the land. - Set up the world's first "Airport Real Estate Investment Trust (REIT)" to privatise infrastructure assets, hoping to raise RM4bn from selling a 30% stake of the REIT to private investing institutions.
-Other projects could also benefit from similar funding and investment hospitals, structures such rail as or infrastructure. - ✓ The Royal Malaysian Customs will step up enforcement against cigarette smuggling, hoping to recover at least RM1.0bn in tax losses.
+- ✓ The real Public Private Partnership (PPP) model for public projects based on land swap transactions would be implemented using an open tender mechanism and not direct negotiations. - ✓ Plan scheduled and staggered land sales via auction to the highest bidders, based on conditions imposed on the land. - Set up the world's first "Airport Real Estate (REIT)" Investment Trust to privatise infrastructure assets, hoping to raise RM4bn from selling a 30% stake of the REIT to private investing institutions.
+Other projects could also benefit from similar funding and investment hospitals, structures such as or rail infrastructure. - ✓ The Royal Malaysian Customs will step up enforcement against cigarette smuggling, hoping to recover at least RM1.0bn in tax losses.